 A good way to start is by training them with treats.
-They are easy to use, your pup will take it well, and you can give them many of these a day without overfeeding them and causing weight gain.
+They are easy to use, your pup will take them well, and you can give them many of these daily without overfeeding them and causing weight gain.
 Plus, if you know how to read the signals they’re giving off when they’re hungry, you can give them a treat just before mealtime.

 How often should I train my puppy?

-It would help if you tried to have short training sessions every 1 or 2 hours through the day so that your pup doesn’t get bored and tired.
-You can also mix things up with different training methods like using treats, praise and playing, which will keep them more engaged and focused on the task at hand.
+It would help if you tried to have short training sessions every 1 or 2 hours throughout the day so that your pup doesn’t get bored and tired.
+You can also mix things up with different training methods like treats, praise, and playing, which will keep them more engaged and focused on the task.

 What is positive reinforcement?

 Positive reinforcement is when you tell your pup “good job!” or reward them with a treat for doing something right to make them do it again.
-This form of training is good because you can give a lot of praise and treats to your pup, but it won’t do any good if you’re misusing it.
+This form of training is good because you can give your pup a lot of praise and treats, but it won’t do any good if you’re misusing it.
 That’s why it’s important to know the right time to use these types of rewards so that they learn quickly.

 What is punishment?

-Puppies don’t respond well to punishment, which can include verbal reprimands and physical corrections or spankings.
+Puppies don’t respond well to punishment, including verbal reprimands and physical corrections or spankings.
 This is because they don’t know the difference between what they’re doing right and wrong, so it’s not a good idea to use these types of techniques.
 The most important thing is that you find training methods that your pup will respond well to!

 What are some things I should avoid when training my puppy?